scribe-security/docs/docs/integrating-scribe/ci-integrations/jenkins.md

   }
 }
 ```
-This example uses Jenkins over k8s plugin with the Pod template defined like this:
+This example uses Jenkins over k8s plugin with the Pod template as follows:
 ```YAML
 metadata:
   labels: